Acellera/acegen-open/README.md

     }

 New models can be added by creating a new tuple adding it to the model_mapping dictionary.
 Then the model can be selected in the configuration file by setting the `example_model` parameter to the name of the model.

-# Changing the scoring function

-To change the scoring function, adjust the `molscore` parameter in any configuration files.
-Set it to point to a valid MolScore configuration file (e.g.  ../MolScore/molscore/configs/GuacaMol/Albuterol_similarity.json).
-Alternatively, you can set the `molscore` parameter to the name of a valid MolScore benchmark (such as MolOpt, GuacaMol, etc.) to automatically execute each task in the benchmark.
-For further details on MolScore, please refer to the [MolScore](https://github.com/MorganCThomas/MolScore) repository.

-Alternatively, training scripts can be edited to use any custom scoring function.
-The following example demonstrates how to use a custom scoring function:

-    from rdkit.Chem import AllChem, QED
-    from acegen.rl_env import SMILESEnv
-    from acegen.vocabulary import SMILESVocabulary
-    from torchrl.collectors import RandomPolicy

-    # Create a vocabulary from a list of characters
-    chars = ["START", "END", "(", ")", "1", "=", "C", "N", "O"]
-    chars_dict = {char: index for index, char in enumerate(chars)}
-    vocab = SMILESVocabulary.create_from_dict(chars_dict, start_token="START", end_token="END")

-    def evaluate_mol(smiles: str):
-        mol = AllChem.MolFromSmiles(smiles)
-        if mol:
-            return QED(mol)
-        else:
-            return 0.0

-    # Define a function to evaluate a list of molecules
-    # Should accept a list of SMILES strings and return a list or array of floats
-    def evaluate_mols(smiles: list):
-        return [evaluate_mol(smi) for smi in smiles]

-    # Generate molecules
-    env =  SMILESEnv(
-        start_token=vocab.start_token_index,
-        end_token=vocab.end_token_index,
-        length_vocabulary=len(vocab),
-        batch_size=1,
-    )
-    data = env.rollout(max_steps=100)

-    # Use the custom scoring function to compute the rewards
-    smiles_str = [vocab.decode(smi.numpy()) for smi in data["action"]]
-    reward = evaluate_mols(smiles_str)

-# Integration of custom models

-We encourage users to integrate their own models into AceGen, modifying the existing code as needed.

 `/acegen/models/gru.py` and `/acegen/models/lstm.py` offer methods to create RNNs of varying sizes, which can be use to load custom models.
 Similarly, `/acegen/models/gpt2.py` can serve as a template for integrating HuggingFace models.